DCAN-Labs/hbcd-docs/docs/download/lasso.md

-# How To Download Data: Lasso Portal
+# How To Download Data

+## DEAP

+The Data Exploration and Analysis Portal (DEAP) can be used to explore and download HBCD data.
+Please visit the DEAP website for detailed information and instructions: [ADD LINK]().

+## Lasso Portal
-## Use Query Tool To Select Data for Download
+### Use Query Tool To Select Data for Download

 #### Step 1: Get Started with Approved Access
 Once your **Data Use Certification** has been approved (see [How To Access Data](../data_access/index.md)) and you’ve completed the required training, you’ll be able to download data dictionaries, tabulated, and file-based data via the **Query Data** tab in Lasso.
 This tab is conveniently located in the **left-hand side menu**.